zarkatech/Migrate-Distribution-Groups/README.md

 *	$DisableMailSecurityGroups = $true / $false
 *	$Debug = $true / $false

-Script will deletes conflicting distribution groups and disables conflicting mail-enabled security groups so that contact can be created using the primary email address.
+Script will delete conflicting distribution groups and disable conflicting mail-enabled security groups so that contact can be created using the primary email address.
 Contacts should be created in an OU that is excluded from AAD Connect or set as "NoSync" using the preference variables.